 Dr. Jeff Fortgang graduated Yale in 1971, and, after a few years as a musician/songwriter, completed his PhD in Clinical Psychology (from Adelphi University) in 1980.
 His dissertation, internship, and fellowship focused on treatment of alcoholism.
 Jeff has held positions at Mass.
 General, Mt.
 Auburn, Newton-Wellesley, and McLean Hospitals, worked with various employee assistance programs, and directed programs at Westwood Lodge Hospital and Bay Colony/Spofford Hall Outpatient Services.
-An Instructor in Psychology (part-time) in the Department of Psychiatry of Harvard Medical School, he has been in his half-time LCL role since 1998.
+A former Instructor in Psychology in the Department of Psychiatry of Harvard Medical School (1993-2016), he has been in his half-time LCL role since 1998.
 He is a member of the American Psychological Association and the National Register of Healthcare Providers in Psychology, and Mass.-licensed as both a psychologist and alcohol/drug counselor.
 His private practice offices are in Newton Highlands and Boston’s Back Bay.
-In addition to seeing clients at LCL, he also writes articles, was instrumental in developing our web site, and coordinates our program evaluation system, electronic record-keeping, and resource database.
+In addition to seeing clients at LCL, he also writes articles, was instrumental in original development of our web site, and coordinates our program evaluation system, electronic record-keeping, and resource database.